nickbrandt/GitLab/doc/administration/incoming_email.md

 and [Microsoft instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
 for more details.

-You will need the following configuration items:
+Record the following when you configure your OAuth2 application:

 - Tenant ID for your Azure Active Directory
 - Client ID for your OAuth2 application